Annapurna Circuit Trek Difficulties

 Also, heavy snowfall may block the way sometimes.
-Therefore, before starting your trek to Annapurna Circuit you must be cautious about those difficulties that you have to face during your journey. as there is a famous saying that “Prevention is better than cure”.
+Therefore, before starting your trek to Annapurna Circuit you must be cautious about the difficulties that you have to face during your journey. as there is a famous saying that “Prevention is better than cure”.

 Altitude Sickness in Annapurna Circuit Trek

-To a high-altitude trek like Annapurna Circuit Trek, one of the main difficulties is altitude sickness.
+For a high-altitude trek like Annapurna Circuit Trek, one of the main difficulties is altitude sickness.